ShichengChen/Online-Judge-Code/interview/README.md

 - what does the company do
 - self introduction
 - if encounter unknown problem, I can ask for thinking 10 seconds
+- prepare a hard question instead of the hardest acm question.